yeesian/ArchGDAL.jl/docs/src/memory.md

 end
 ```

-Objects of type `IGeometry` use the third type of memory management, where we register `ArchGDAL.destroy()` as a finalizer.
+Objects of type `IGeometry` use the third type of memory management, where we register `ArchGDAL.destroy()` as a [`finalizer`](https://docs.julialang.org/en/release-0.6/stdlib/base/?highlight=finalizer#Base.finalizer).
 This is useful for users who are interested in working with geometries in a julia session, when they wish to read it from a geospatial database into a dataframe, and want it to persist within the julia session even after the connection to the database has been closed.

 !!! note

     So long as the user does not manually call `ArchGDAL.destroy()` on any object themselves, users are allowed to mix both the methods of memory management (i) using `do`-blocks for scoped geometries, and (ii) using finalizers for interactive geometries.
 However, there are plenty of pitfalls (e.g. in [PythonGotchas](https://trac.osgeo.org/gdal/wiki/PythonGotchas)) if users try to mix in their own custom style of calling `ArchGDAL.destroy()`.

 ## References
-Here's a collection of references for developers who are interested:
+Here's a collection of references for developers who are interested.

 - http://docs.julialang.org/en/release-0.4/manual/calling-c-and-fortran-code/
 - https://github.com/JuliaLang/julia/issues/7721